jkroepke/helm-secrets/docs/ARGOCD.md

       valueFiles:
         # Method 1: Mount the gpg key from a kubernetes secret as volume
         # secrets+gpg-import://<key-volume-mount>/<key-name>.asc?<relative/path/to/the/encrypted/secrets.yaml>
+        # secrets+age-import://<key-volume-mount>/<key-name>.txt?<relative/path/to/the/encrypted/secrets.yaml>
-        # Example Method 1: (Assumptions: key-volume-mount=/gpg-private-keys, key-name=app, secret.yaml is in the root folder)
+        # Example Method 1: (Assumptions: key-volume-mount=/helm-secrets-private-keys, key-name=app, secret.yaml is in the root folder)
-        - secrets+gpg-import:///gpg-private-keys/key.asc?secrets.yaml
+        - secrets+gpg-import:///helm-secrets-private-keys/key.asc?secrets.yaml
 ```

 ### Method 2: Fetch the gpg key directly from a kubernetes secret

-To use the *secrets+gpg-import-kubernetes* syntax, we need Argo CD's service account to be able to access the secret.
+To use the *secrets+gpg-import-kubernetes / secrets+age-import-kubernetes* syntax, we need Argo CD's service account to be able to access the secret.
 To achieve this we use the RBAC Permissions.

 This is an example values file for the [ArgoCD Server Helm chart](https://argoproj.github.io/argo-helm).